sandstorm/dependency-analysis/README.md

 The given source directory is searched for known file types.
 All source units (classes in Java/PHP, files in golang) are parsed to collect all dependencies.
-Source units and dependencies are described using the full name.
+Source units and dependencies are described using the full name including the package.
 The longest package prefix shared between all source units is then used as root package.

 ## Example: root package recognition